pmahnke/mahnke-cocktails/recipe_processed/smoked_maple_old_fashioned.md

 stars: 0
 base_spirits: "Bourbon "
 youtube: "EOIWzKAQk9w"
+description: "A modern variation of the classic Old Fashioned that adds a smoky, sweet, and savory twist by using maple syrup and a smoke rinse."
 excerpt: |
   The Smoked Maple Old Fashioned is a variation of the classic cocktail that adds a smoky, sweet, and savory twist.
 ---